Leonor Villegas de Magnón: Personal life

 Leonor Villegas de Magnón was born in Nuevo Laredo, a town close to the U.S.-Mexico border.
 Magnon and her family eventually moved to the United States to escape the fighting in Mexico.

 Magnón’s family was fairly wealthy because her father, Joaquin Villegas, was a businessman involved in ranching, mining, and the import-export business.
 It is her father who gave Magnón the nickname, La Rebelde, at the very beginning of her autobiography.
 After the death of her mother, Valerianna Rubio, Magnón’s father remarried and Magnón was subsequently sent to various boarding schools in the United States.
 By 1895, Magnón had received her bachelor's and teaching certificate at New York's Academy of Mount St. Ursula.
 She married Aldopho Magnón, an American Citizen in 1901.
 They settled in Mexico City to teach kindergarten out of their home.
 The couple had three children.
 Magnón also began to write articles criticizing then Mexican dictator Porfirio Díaz in La Crónica, a Spanish-language newspaper founded by the Idar family (of Jovita Idar) that exposed injustices against the community.

 After her father's death in 1910, Magnón was not allowed to visit her father in Mexico for a proper burial due to the war.

 Career

-Because of Magnón's political affiliation her father's businesses in Mexico began to be shut down, and Magnón fled to Laredo, Texas, while her husband stayed in Mexico.
+Because of Magnón's political affiliation her dad's businesses in Mexico began to be shut down, and Magnón fled to Laredo, Texas, while her husband stayed in Mexico.
 Magnón taught kindergarten in Mexico City and Laredo, Texas.
 After the Mexican Revolution ended, she founded the first bilingual school for kindergarteners in Laredo.
 Being politically active, Magnón wrote for the newspapers, El Progreso, La Cronica, y El Radical, criticizing Porfirio Diaz and demonstrating support for Francisco Madero.
 Magnón wrote in these newspapers under her maiden name, Villegas.